Web-European-Conference/blog/_posts/2015-09-17-9-days-to-the-conference-nodejs-auth-tim-paypal.markdown

 ---
 layout: post
-date: 2015-09-XX 3:00PM
+date: 2015-09-17 5:00PM
-title: "XX Days to the kick off: featured session of the day - Node.js Authentication and Data Security by Tim Messerschmidt"
+title: "9 Days to the kick off: featured session of the day - Node.js Authentication and Data Security by Tim Messerschmidt"
 description: "Featured session of the day is Node.js Authentication and Data Security by Tim Messerschmidt"
 imagePath: /assets/2015/09/paypal.jpg
 comments: true